barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 each action might result in alterations to the other available actions or available data.

+>Or at least that is how I understood the definition of concurrency! :)

 Each action must be completed before the next one can happen.

-We must also insure Users performing these actions have the full picture on what they are doing.
+We must also make sure Users performing these actions have the full picture of what they are doing.
 Which is to say, that every external update to the state must be visible to a user before his own actions will be considered.

+We can solve these two points by looking at solving the issue from the perspective of the two differnt types of actions.

 ## Same origin actions and the order!